The Must-Do Cycling Trip in Gujarat

-When the sea touches the land, there's bound to be beautiful sandy beaches.
+When the sea touches the land, you can see a different beauty of nature on these sandy beaches.
 With this cycling journey, we shall visit one such spot, a beach, right at the start of our trip.

-So let trace in words what your cycling trip would be like!
+So let's trace in words what your cycling trip would be like!

 Day 1 Bhuj to Pingleshwar Beach

 In this first segment, you will be riding for 100 kilometers.
 Pingleshwar Beach is an offbeat destination and a great place to watch and photograph the migratory birds that visit.
 The highway ride is excellent since it is mostly traffic-free.
 If you start your journey early from Bhuj, you will have ample time in the evening to explore and enjoy the beach and relax.

 Cycling straight from Pingleshwar to Lakhpat, you would need to ride about 115 kilometers using SH 42.
 The history of Lakhpat is fascinating.
 Would you believe that an earthquake changed the fortunes of this port?

 Lakhpat was a famous and bustling port for centuries before an earthquake measuring eight on the Richter scale in 1819.
 The houses crumbled, but far worse, the Indus river permanently shifted westward, altering this port city's physical and economic landscape.
 The once busy port was abandoned, and the town that once brimmed with 10,000 people stands almost entirely uninhabited today.
 Explore and learn about its fascinating history.